Glowbom/audio/README.md

 ## Setup instructions

-1. Add mp3 or wav files into resource folder
+1. Add mp3 or wav files into the resource folder
-2. Pictures file name must have the same name as sounds file name supplemented with minute and second.
-For example, if filename is **music.mp3**, one of the picture names that appears at 1 min 34 sec could be **music_1_34.jpg**.
+2. The pictures file name must have the same name as sounds file name supplemented with minute and second.
+For example, if filename is **music.mp3**, one of the picture names that appear at 1 min 34 sec could be **music_1_34.jpg**.

 ### Example app